Nike Soccer Camp Irvine Valley College

 At NIKE Soccer Camps, our goal is to stimulate a love for the game in young athletes by showing them how to accelerate their own progress and success.
 Coach Graeme Jennings has spent the last ten years developing soccer programs in the United States, Europe, and Africa.
-He combines training methods from the U.S. and Europe to form a full daily schedule that applies challenging drills and new techniques into game situations.
+He combines training methods from the U.S. and Europe to form a full daily schedule, applying challenging drills and new training techniques.

 - Skill of the day